Independa/Integration/README.md

-# Sample Digital Signage Content With Navigation
+# Sample TV Webpage Display Content With Navigation

 This is a complete working example of an application that can be published on the Independa platform and displayed to TV users as a community application.